-Whether it be boxing, wrestling, or Jiu Jitsu, one thing any competitor learns early on is it’s better to be the bigger guy compared to your competitor.
+Whether it be boxing, wrestling, or Jiu-Jitsu, one thing any competitor learns early on is it’s better to be the bigger guy compared to your competitor.
 This is why we go through the rigors and pain of cutting weight to get to compete in the lightest class possible for an individual’s size.
-During period just before weigh in, it is common to drop ten or more pounds of mass, mostly water.
-After weigh in the fluids are quickly replenished and you just rest to regain your strength.
+During the period just before weigh-in, it is common to drop ten or more pounds of mass, mostly water.
+After weighing in the fluids are quickly replenished and you just rest to regain your strength.
 The next day the fight is on.
 By the time you enter the arena, you are back up to weight and if your training was perfect, you are at absolute peak strength and endurance.

-The heaviest in the league may as well forget about things like work life balance and superfluous relationships.
+The heaviest in the league may as well forget about things like work-life balance and superfluous relationships.
 With a pure heart, those things should come later in life once your personal and financial objectives are met.
 Everything that is most worthwhile in life is also exceedingly difficult.
+Jesus in Matthew 5 climbed higher up the mountain and some followed.
+The best things in life require a climb.
 All those who try to cut corners are either ill-advised or else trying to go it on their own without effective counsel.
 Either way that approach can be summed up in one word, delusion.